 Wrap the dish and pop it in the fridge to rest overnight.

 Remove the plastic wrap and add the frozen blueberries to the pan.
-Bake the dish covered with foil for about 40 minutes.
+Place the French toast blueberry bake covered with foil in the oven; bake for about 40 minutes.
 Remove the foil and bake it a short while longer.

 Stir together a little orange juice and maple syrup, then drizzle this over the top of the hot dish.
 Then serve up this French Toast Bake while it's warm.